Newsletter of the Proportional Representation

 Democrat Senator Meg Lees, called for, under the

-heading, "The Hare-Clark System", a
+heading, "The Hare-Clark

-"quota-preferential system similar to that which
+System", a "quota-preferential system similar to

 So far so good, but that word "similar" became worrying when the following question and answer were listed: